Glossary

 - Retrieval Augmented Generation is a framework for retrieving facts from an external knowledge base to ground large language models on the most accurate, up-to-date information and enhancing the (pre)trained parameteric (semantic) knowledge with non-parameteric knowledge to avoid hallucinations and get better responses.

-- REA is the European Research Executive Agency, it's mandate is to manage several EU programmes and support services.
+- The European Research Executive Agency has a mandate is to manage several EU programmes and support services.

 - Relational model